MonashMath/SCI1022/Git.md

 <a name="fig_github_home"></a> <img src="figures/start_a_project_github.png" alt="" width="100%"/><br>
 Figure 4.
 GitHub user's home page.

 Click on "Start a project".
 You will be redirected to the page in [Figure 5](#fig_github_new_repo).
-There, you have to provide a name for your GitHub Git repository (let us call it `repository4sci1022`), a Description (let us put "This is my first repository for the SCI1022 Introduction to Version Control using Git"), and finally whether we want our repository to be Public or Private.
+There, you have to provide a name for your GitHub Git repository (let us call it `repository4sci1022`), a description (let us put "This is my first repository for the SCI1022 Introduction to Version Control using Git"), and finally whether we want our repository to be Public or Private.
 As we want to ship our project to the wide world, we will use Public in this case.
 Finally, we have to click on the "Create Repository" button in [Figure 5](#fig_github_new_repo).

 <a name="fig_github_new_repo"></a> <img src="figures/create_new_repo_github.png" alt="" width="100%"/><br>
 Figure 5.
 GitHub's "Create a new repository" page.

-After this process, our GitHub repository has been already created.
-It can be accessed from a web browser using the following URL: `https://github.com/your_github_username/repository4sci1022`, where obviously you have to replace `your_github_username` by your GitHub's user name.
-When you visit that page, you will get an screen similar to that shown in [Figure 6](#fig_github_repo_quick_setup).
+After this process, our GitHub repository has been created.
+It can now be accessed from a web browser using the following URL: `https://github.com/your_github_username/repository4sci1022`, where you have to replace `your_github_username` by your GitHub account user name.
+When you visit that page, you will get a screen similar to that shown in [Figure 6](#fig_github_repo_quick_setup).

 <a name="fig_github_repo_quick_setup"></a> <img src="figures/github_repo_quick_setup.png" alt="" width="100%"/><br>
 Figure 6.
 A just created GitHub project.